colemancda/colemancda.github.io/_posts/2018-03-25-Hacking-IOBluetooth.md

 }
 ```

-Upon verifing with `PacketLogger` that the command was being sent to the controller, I needed to find a way had to way to retrieve the HCI command return parameter value.
-Creating another C function that imitates `BluetoothHCISendRawCommand()` that would accept a data pointer for output.
+Upon verifying with `PacketLogger` that the command was being sent to the controller, I needed to find a way had to way to retrieve the HCI command return parameter value.
+My solution was to creating another C function that imitates `BluetoothHCISendRawCommand()` and would accept a data pointer for output.

 ```c
 int _BluetoothHCISendRawCommand(int arg0, int arg1, int arg2) {